 Follow us on your favorite social media channel for the most up-to-date news about fellow alumni, students and faculty, and the latest events and programs on campus and beyond.
 Have something to share?
 Tag us at @UCLALuskin

 Interested in speaking on a panel, serving on a committee, or helping with recruitment?
 Have you moved or changed jobs?
-Please take a moment to update your contact information and tell us how you’d like to get involved.
+Interested in learning more about upcoming events?
+Please take a moment to complete our stay-in-touch form and update your contact information, and tell us how you’d like to get involved.
 We would love to hear from you!

 To update us with your professional milestone, your day-to-day victories, as well as your ideas.
 Please contact: